ScanMountGoat/image_dds/README.md

 `cargo run --release --example img2ddsf32 cube.exr out.dds layers`

 ## Supported Formats
 The only compressed formats supported at this time are BCN formats since these are the formats commonly used by DDS files and compressed GPU textures.
 This library does not support other compressed formats used for GPU textures like ETC1.
 Compression is handled using [intel-tex-rs-2](https://github.com/Traverse-Research/intel-tex-rs-2) for bindings to Intel's ISPC texture compressor in C++.
-Decompression is handled using bindings to the [bcdec](https://github.com/iOrange/bcdec) library in C.
+Decompression is handled using a safe Rust port of the [bcdec](https://github.com/iOrange/bcdec) library in C.

 | Format | Encode | Decode |
 | --- | --- | --- |